-4.1 Background to the Kouris Watershed
+4.4 The Kouris Watershed

-The Kouris watershed covers 300km in the South West of Cyprus (see figure 2).
-The watershed contains storage dams with a total capacity of 180Mm and provides much of the surface water for the Southern Conveyor Project (SCP).
+The Kouris watershed covers 300km2 in the South West of Cyprus (see Figure 4.1).
+The watershed contains storage dams with a total capacity of 180Mm3 and provides much of the surface water for the Southern Conveyor Project (SCP).
 The SCP provides up to 40% of the water supply of Cyprus as a whole: 80% of urban and 25% of agricultural.
-The largest single storage dam is the Kouris Dam, with a capacity of 115Mm [22].
+The largest single storage dam is the Kouris Dam, with a capacity of 115Mm3.
 The water users within the watershed are many and disparate, and their property rights to water vary.
 In the upper reaches of the watershed agricultural users extract groundwater and divert surface water for irrigation purposes under a common property arrangement.
 Downstream, water is diverted to storage dams for distribution to the main urban centres, and to other irrigation schemes via the SCP.
 In the lower reaches of the watershed surface water feeds into the coastal wetland areas which provide a habitat for indigenous wildlife and migratory bird species.
-A detailed investigation of the Hydrology of the